 First invented in 2004, Aquabeads is still a popular activity for children.
-While the manufacturers suggested age is 4 years and up, we feel the activity is better suited for children age six and up due to the dexterity required.
+While the manufacturer’s suggested age is 4 years and up, we feel the activity is better suited for children aged six and up due to the dexterity required.
 It also takes a steady hand even if using the pen and a great deal of patience.
-Unlike the smART Pixelator, we recently reviewed Aquabeads are held together with water instead of a hot iron, making them much more kid-friendly.
-With the all new AquaBeads Design Studio Playset, kids can create more than twenty different patterns.
+Unlike the smART Pixelator, we recently reviewed Aquabeads are held together with water instead of hot iron, making them much more kid-friendly.
+With the all-new AquaBeads Design Studio Playset, kids can create more than twenty different patterns.
 The set comes with more than 1,300 beads in a variety of colors.

 Aquabeads how do they work?